stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

 The vertex shader is the same as the previous demos and the fragment shader simply generates a constant colour for all fragments.
-This should render a flat plane since the height of each vertex is zero.
+This should render a flat plane since the height of each vertex is initialised to zero.

-Next we load the height-map image and use it to generate the grid:
+Next the height-map image is loaded and used it to generate the terrain:

 ```java
 @Bean